As Mark Twain famously blogged, a lie can be tweeted halfway around the world while the truth is still unlocking its smartphone.

 Trump’s brazen lies have “hacked” that approach, resulted in amplified propaganda, misinformation and disinformation.

-Sunlight may be a good disinfectant, and electricity a fine policeman, but some disinformation viruses are proven highly resistant to exposure.
+Sunlight may be a good disinfectant, and electricity a fine policeman, but some disinformation viruses are highly resistant to exposure.

 The public remarks of a President should be covered — but this one’s must always be factchecked and contextualized, not just reported.